 Joey has been involved in numerous other high-profile criminal cases, defending clients against crimes that have received extensive news coverage, and skillfully navigating public opinion, political perceptions, and the bias that media exposure can create.
 Joey’s experience with these newsworthy cases helps him protect his clients’ interests.

 Joey stays on top of new developments in the law by actively participating in the legal community, and is often asked to speak at CLE’s.
 He is an Associate Member of the William Mac Taylor Inn of Court, a prestigious organization that elects litigation attorneys who are outstanding members of the legal community.
 Additionally, Joey was the chairman of the Dallas Bar Association’s Criminal Law section.
 And he is a member of the Dallas Bar Association, devoting his time and efforts to these various organizations to further his professional development and to build collaborative relationships with fellow lawyers.

 A Dallas native, Joey earned a B.A. in Economics and Public Policy at Southern Methodist University and a law degree at St. Mary's University.
-He also spent one term studying International Law at the University of Innsbruck.
-While at law school, Joey clerked with two prominent criminal defense firms.
+While at law school, Joey clerked with two prominent criminal defense firms, and he also spent one term studying International Law at the University of Innsbruck.
+Finally, Joey spends many hours helping charitable organizations around the Dallas area.